-As the former assistant manager of Real Madrid, Bayern Munich, Chelsea and now currently at Swansea, Paul Clement has a wealth of experience at the highest level of football.
+As the former assistant manager of Real Madrid, Bayern Munich, Chelsea, Paul Clement has a wealth of experience at the highest level of football.

 As Carlo Ancelotti's right-hand man at Bundesliga giants Bayern Munich, Clement has also worked with the experienced Italian at Paris Saint-Germain, while his management roles came in the Championship with Derby County and now the Premier League with Swansea City.